 Fermanagh (Ireland).-Enclosed is an offering for a Mass in thanksgiving.
-I had promised to is was soon decr ! but the events w have a Mass said, and to publish the favour, if Our Lady Help of Christians obtained my request Oct.
+I had promised to have a Mass said, and to publish the favour, if Our Lady Help of Christians obtained my request

+Oct.
 1910.

 Th.
-T.
+T

 .Chicago-After prayers to Our Lady Help of Christians I have obtained several favours and would ask for a Mass in thanksgiving.